GAMSAT Scholarships Now Open! | Click Here to Apply & Secure an All Fees Paid Course worth $1649 + $500 Study Grant!

 GAMSAT Score Cutoffs - Is my GAMSAT Score Good Enough?

-There are currently 14 Medical Schools that provide a Graduate Entry Medical Program, 13 of which require the GAMSAT ® exam (or MCAT ® Exam for international students).
+There are currently 14 Medical Schools that provide a Graduate Entry Medical Program, 12 of which require a GAMSAT ® score (or MCAT ® Score for international students).

 To get a list of these schools and learn more about admissions requirements, visit our overview of the Medical School Applications: Australian Medical Schools - Graduate Entry Medicine.